FabriLluvia/TeslaOS/README.md

   - [Repository Activity with Bots](#repository-activity-with-bots)

 </details>

 ## About The Project

-It is a simple linux distro
+Hello!
+This operating system is going to be a simple UNIX-like OS made from scratch in Assembly and C.

 <!-- GETTING STARTED -->
 ## Getting Started